Fourward-Electronics/2_Scripts/README.md

 Map net drive.xml = maps the file share to network drive on users computer at logon

-delete_user.bat = removes user account from system
+new_user.bat = adds new user to the system

-file_bkp.bat = backs up users computer
+delete_user.bat = removes user account from the system

-new_user.bat = adds new user to company network
+file_bkp.bat = backs up users files to the network share

-## Bash
+### Bash

 encrypted file backup.sh = backup file to an encrypted external drive

-NewDisposal.sh = disposes files in ubuntu
+NewDisposal.sh = securely deletes files in Ubuntu